zkTLS Integration using Reclaim in a Xion Mobile App

 EXPO_PUBLIC_TREASURY_CONTRACT_ADDRESS

-Treasury contract instance used for gasless transactions and grantz authorization to execute transactions via the User Map smart contract instance on behalf of users.
+Treasury contract instance used for gasless transactions and grants authorization to execute transactions via the User Map smart contract instance on behalf of users.
 You will also need to add your RUM contract address to the treasury contract permission to allow for executing transactions on the user's behalf.

 EXPO_PUBLIC_RPC_ENDPOINT